umr4nlp/umr-guidelines/guidelines.md

 other relations still exist, but they are treated as more fine-grained values on a lattice underneath the more general `:mod` relation.
-Whereas AMR used the `:frequency` and `:duration` relations as the main ways of annotating Aspect, UMR does this through a dedicated `:Aspect` attribute.
+Whereas AMR used the `:frequency` and `:duration` relations as the main ways of annotating aspect, UMR does this through a dedicated `:aspect` attribute.
 However, UMR maintains the `:duration` and `:frequency` relations so that annotators can use them to indicate more fine-grained aspectual information beyond the aspect categories offered in the corresponding